CS Education for the Socially-Just Worlds We Need: The Case for Justice-Centered Approaches to CS in Higher Education: Critical Comparative Data Structures and Algorithms

 However, CCDSA is not satisfied with affordance analysis alone.
-Although affordance analysis makes space for sociotechnical critique of the design of software solutions, ``it is inherently limited to the algorithmic components of a sociotechnical system'' and provides less instruction toward ``redressing design values'' \cite{Lin2021DoAnalysis}, engaging epistemological limitations \cite{Malazita2019InfrastructuresSubjects}, or reauthoring political relationships through CS \cite{CalabreseBarton2020BeyondLearning, Vakil2020IveEducation}. \citeauthor{Costanza-Chock2020DesignNeed} argues for practices that move beyond the ``universalizing assumptions behind affordance theory'' and instead attend to design justice that pushes students to ``think more critically about software, technology, and design [\textellipsis] in service of human liberation and ecological sustainability'' \cite{Costanza-Chock2020DesignNeed}.
-Echoing the centrality of ethics, identity, and political vision in justice-centered CS education, design justice emphasizes design practices, design narratives, design sites, and design pedagogies that create social conditions \cite{Costanza-Chock2020DesignNeed}.
+Although affordance analysis makes space for sociotechnical critique of the design of computational solutions, ``it is inherently limited to the algorithmic components of a sociotechnical system'' and provides less instruction toward redressing harmful design values \cite{Lin2021DoAnalysis}, engaging epistemological limits \cite{Malazita2019InfrastructuresSubjects}, or reauthoring the political purposes of CS \cite{CalabreseBarton2020BeyondLearning, Vakil2020IveEducation}. \citeauthor{Costanza-Chock2020DesignNeed} argues for practices that move beyond the ``universalizing assumptions behind affordance theory'' and instead attend to design justice that pushes students to ``think more critically about software, technology, and design [\textellipsis] in service of human liberation and ecological sustainability'' \cite{Costanza-Chock2020DesignNeed}.
+Echoing the centrality of ethics, identity, and political vision in justice-centered CS education, design justice emphasizes the design practices, design narratives, design sites, and design pedagogies that create social conditions.
+Ethical analysis is not just limited to the harmful computer technology itself, but also all of the processes, infrastructures, and cultures that informed and enabled its design, implementation, and deployment \cite{Costanza-Chock2020DesignNeed}.